Sonnet 467

 Sonnet 460

-Then came soft showers to cleanse the dead terrain —
+Then came soft showers to cleanse the dead terrain—

-Marasmic brown bereft of summer’s green;
+Parched earth laid bare, bereft of summer’s green;

-As jumbled carnage strewn about the scene.
+A jumbled wreckage strewn across the scene.

-That Dossal curtain like a hope blessed shroud
+A dossal curtain like a hopeful shroud

 There to behold a living world reborn,

-Sweet life praised forth from every hidden lair
+Sweet life upraised from every hidden lair

-Upon that sullen earth, tear stained in prayer.
+Upon that sullen earth, tear-soaked in prayer.

-There from dark loam behold a lily white;
+There from dark loam behold a lily white—

-A promise pure of love’s unending light.
+God’s promise pure of love’s unending light.

 © Loubert S Suddaby.
 All Rights Reserved.